-Kate Greenberg was appointed the Colorado Commissioner of Agriculture by Governor Jared Polis in December 2018.
-As Commissioner, Greenberg leads the Department’s daily operations, directs its 300 employees, and oversees the agency’s eight divisions: Animal Health, Brand Inspection, Colorado State Fair, Conservation Services, Inspection and Consumer Services, Laboratory Services, Markets, and Plant Industry.
+Kate Greenberg was appointed to serve as Colorado’s Commissioner of Agriculture by Governor Jared Polis in December 2018.
+She leads a staff of 300 employees across the department’s eight divisions of Animal Health, Brand Inspection, Colorado State Fair, Conservation Services, Inspection and Consumer Services, Laboratory Services, Markets and Plant Industry.

 As Commissioner, Greenberg’s key initiatives are to support and grow the next generation of Colorado’s agriculture producers, increase high value food and market opportunities, incentivize soil, water and climate stewardship and enhance mental health awareness and services in the state’s rural communities.

 Prior to her appointment, Greenberg worked as the Western Program Director for National Young Farmers Coalition (NYFC), establishing and growing the organization’s presence across the West.
 In her role as Director she worked with farmers and ranchers to reshape policies and programs at the state and federal levels that affect farmland affordability, agriculture education, and access to capital and credit for young and beginning producers.